samuelleeuwenburg/Octapy/README.md

 Octapy
 ======

-Octapy is a CLI music calculator written in Python
+Octapy is a CLI music calculator written in Python.